 To me, God seems both close and far away, both involved and unconcerned, both present and absent, both everywhere and nowhere, both immanent and transcendent.

 So maybe there’s value in understanding my place as simply that of a cat asleep on a chair in the house of the God of life.
 Enjoying the warmth of life but having no responsibility for the issues that concern my mistress in her greater being.
 Even building or tending the fire is beyond me!
 In that context, joy makes sense.
 Surrender and dependence make sense.
-Gratitude and relationship with the master make sense.
+Gratitude and relationship with the great one make sense.

 And from that place of understanding my own ignorance and dependence, maybe I’m called to take limited responsibility, to have a bounded role, to act, to judge, to decide, to consider and analyze and try to understand, to show compassion, to change things through love.

 But jumping ahead—jumping off the hearth and onto the mistress’s writing desk as if to help with the work before she has given me any job to do, before I understand that I was not created to produce but because of love—might be futile.